 2.3.2 Records from the handling and disposal of the German mustard bombs in 1946 indicate that the bombs were drained into a neutralization pit filled with a chloride of lime slurry.
 The bomb casings were then destroyed using explosives in a separate pit at Dunn Field.
-The nature of the mustard in the slurry pit has not been confirmed.
+The nature of the mustard in the slurry pit has not been confirmed. however mustard disposed in the slurry pit is believed to have been neutralized by the chloride of lime.
 It is also possible that the burning was effective in destroying the mustard.
 Further investigation is necessary to ascertain the current condition.
 Reportedly, it is possible for globules of mustard in a neutralization slurry to form a protective outer shell of mustard which could result in the preservation of mustard inside the globule.
 Also, mustard contained in the destroyed bomb casings represents a potential source of mustard at Dunn Field.
 A test conducted at the Black Hills Depot in which mustard was drained from bomb resulted in 35 percent of the contents remaining in the bomb casing (USACE, 1995b).
 Further, the ASR reported that the "use of dynamite to detonate the bursters may not have removed any residue mustard.
 The final burning of all materiels in the trench/pits using fuel oil would not have produced the temperatures necessary to cause the mustard to be incinerated."
 The suspected locations of the slurry pit and burster charge destruction pit are shown in Figure 2.2.
 The extent of mustard or mustard degradation product migration from these areas is unknown.

 2.3.3 A second potential source of mustard is associated with the disposal of damaged CAIS sets in trenches/pits located in Area B of OU1.
-The CAIS sets contained glass ampoules filled with mustard and the chemical agent, lewisite.
-The ASR reported that the remains of CAIS sets " may still contain Chemical Agents in glass vials.
-Vials which were broken a the time of burial may also present a danger, along with contaminated soil."
+The CAIS sets contained glass ampoules filled with mustard and the chemical agent lewisite.
+The ASR reported that the remains of CAIS sets "may still contain Chemical Agents in glass vials.
+Vials which were broken at the time of burial may also present a danger, along with contaminated soil."
 Two former disposal pit/trench areas, shown in Figure 2.2, are suspected to contain the subject CAIS sets.
 The location and distribution of the CAIS sets within these areas is unknown.

+SECTION 3

-SECTION 3 SITE SPECIFIC GEOPHYSICAL INVESTIGATION PLAN
+SITE SPECIFIC GEOPHYSICAL INVESTIGATION PLAN